Disclaimer

 Male Pomeranian Vs Female Pomeranian Comparison

-Pomeranians are bundles of love that never want to leave your side.
-Most of the time, pet parents ask should I get a male or female Pomeranian?
-Prospective Pom owners usually have lots of questions about the male Pomeranian vs female Pomeranian puppy question.
+Pomeranian puppies are small-size bundles of love in fluffy coats that never want to leave your side.
+Most of the time, pet parents ask if should I get a male or female Pomeranian.
+Prospective Pom owners usually have many questions about the male Pomeranian vs. female Pomeranian puppy question.

-They often ask are male or female Pomeranians better or is it better to get a male or female Pomeranian?
+They often ask if male or female Pomeranians are better or if is it better to get a male or female Pomeranian.

-As I am a longtime, very dedicated member of the Pomeranian dog community, I was able to easily ask owners of this special dog for their thoughts.
+As a longtime, very dedicated member of the Pomeranian dog community, I could easily ask the owners of these toy breed dogs for their thoughts.

-Whether you choose a Pomeranian male and female, it doesn’t really matter.
-But experienced Pomeranian breeders and owners can explain a slight variance between Pomeranian male and female pups.
+Whether you choose a Pomeranian male or female, it doesn’t matter.
+However, experienced Pomeranian breeders and owners can explain a slight variance between male and female pups.

 Vital Stats about Pomeranian Dogs